dentarg/auth0-blog/_posts/2018-02-28-auth0-not-affected-by-saml-vulnerabilities-identified-by-duo-security.markdown

 2. XML canonicalization (in most cases) will remove comments as part of signature validation, so adding comments to a SAML Response will not invalidate the signature.
 3. XML text extraction may only return a substring of the text within an XML element when comments are present.

 The library that Auth0 uses internally to parse SAML responses prevents the third requirement for exploitation.
-This prevents the vulnerability being exploited when  Auth0 isused as a SAML Service Provider (SP).
+This prevents the vulnerability being exploited when  Auth0 is used as a SAML Service Provider (SP).

 ## Am I Affected?